6 steps to naming your new business

 You’ve properly vetted, tested, and acquired your brand name…

-So go out there, capture all the domains, Facebook pages, Twitter accounts, and anything else necessary to finalizing the process.
-HIre or build your logo, or have someone on 99 Designs do it for you.
+So go out there, capture all the domains, Facebook pages, Twitter accounts, and anything else necessary to finalize the process.
+Hire or build your logo, or have someone on 99 Designs do it for you.

 Don’t spend too much money on your first version… Remember, a logo is easy to change, but the ethos of what your company is, and what it means to your customer is not.